 The Netherlands has a prosperous and open economy, which depends heavily on foreign trade.
 The economy is noted for stable industrial relations, fairly low unemployment and inflation, a sizable current account surplus (compared to the size of the country even more than Germany) and an important role as a European transportation hub, with Rotterdam as by far the biggest port in Europe and Amsterdam with one of the biggest airports in Europe

-TechNET provides a range of resources and support delivering a comprehensive end to end experience for our customers.
+TechNET provides a range of IT recruitment resources and support in The Netherlands, delivering a comprehensive end to end experience for our customers.

 Projects in action

 The Wilhelmus is the oldest national anthem in the world